youyoussfi/youyoussfi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Scientist in the *Translational Research Team* of <a href="https://www.resilience.care/">Resilience Care</a>, and an affiliated researcher in statistics at the <a href="https://crest.science/">Center for Research in Economics and Statistics</a> (CREST, ENSAE).
+I am a Data Scientist in the *Translational Research Team* of [Resilience Care](https://www.resilience.care) </a>, and an affiliated researcher in statistics at the [Center for Research in Economics and Statistics](https://crest.science/) (CREST, ENSAE).

-I hold a PhD in Statistics from CREST and Institut Polytechnique de Paris, supervised by <a href="https://nchopin.github.io/">Nicolas Chopin</a> and <a href="https://parcc.inserm.fr/index.php/04-cv-xavier-jouven/">Pr.
-Xavier Jouven</a>.
+I hold a PhD in Statistics from CREST and Institut Polytechnique de Paris, supervised by [Nicolas Chopin](https://nchopin.github.io/) and [Pr.
+Xavier Jouven](https://parcc.inserm.fr/index.php/04-cv-xavier-jouven/).

 My research focuses on developing statistical and machine learning methods for analyzing large-scale healthcare data.
-I am particularly interested in time series analysis of electronic health records, real-world evidence in epidemiology and Bayesian methods.
+I am particularly interested in time series analysis of electronic health records, real-world evidence in epidemiology Bayesian methods and causal analysis.

 Work experience
 ======
 * **Since May 2023: Data Scientist**
   * *Resilience Care, Translational Research Team*
+  * Real-world evidence studies based on Patient-Reported Outcomes.
-  * Development of machine learning models in oncology and immunology.
+  * Development of machine learning models in oncology to define a new approach to patient care and personalize the care pathway.
-  * Real-world evidence studies using patient-reported outcomes.

-- **Since September 2023: Affiliated Researcher**
+* **Since September 2023: Affiliated Researcher**
-  *Center for Research in Economics and Statistics(CREST, ENSAE)*
+  * *Center for Research in Economics and Statistics(CREST, ENSAE)*
-  - Research projects at the intersection of mathematics and health.
+  * Leading innovative research projects at the intersection of mathematics and health
+  * Member of the [Graph4Health](https://guillaume-lecue.faculty.essec.edu/graph4health) ANR Project

 * **2019-2023: PhD Candidate in Statistics**
   * *CREST, ENSAE & Paris Cardiovascular Research Center (INSERM)*